UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Discount Power is generally cheaper for homeowners who consistently use over 1,000 kWh per month due to their bill credit structures.
+• Discount Power is generally cheaper for high usage, averaging around 11.9¢ per kWh, if you consistently use over 1,000 kWh per month due to their bill credit structures.

-• TXU Energy is the safer choice for apartment dwellers and low-usage homes because their plans rarely punish you with extreme rate hikes for missing usage targets.
+• TXU Energy is the safer choice for lower usage, offering steady rates around 14.5¢ per kWh that rarely punish apartment dwellers with extreme hikes for missing targets.

-• Both providers are backed by massive parent companies, TXU is owned by Vistra Corp, and Discount Power is a subsidiary of NRG Energy.
+• Both providers are backed by massive parent companies, with TXU Energy owned by Vistra Corp and Discount Power operating as a subsidiary of NRG Energy.

 TXU ENERGY